 Other agencies you may need to contact include:

 You may need to file a police report if you know the person who stole your identity, the thief used your name with law enforcement officers, or if a creditor or other company has asked for a police report.

-There are two type of fraud alerts -- initial fraud alert and extended fraud alerts.
+There are two types of fraud alerts -- initial fraud alerts and extended fraud alerts.
 Initial lasts for 90 days and extended can last up to seven years.

-To place a fraud alert you need to contact one of the three credit reporting agencies -- Equifax, Experian and TransUnion.
+To place a fraud alert, you need to contact one of the three credit reporting agencies -- Equifax, Experian, and TransUnion.
 You can contact them online or by telephone.
 They will help you place a fraud alert through their agency.
 The reporting agency you contact will tell the other two agencies that they need to place an alert as well.
-After you file your fraud alert you have rights to a free copy of your credit report.
+After you file your fraud alert, you have the right to a free copy of your credit report.

 How you report suspected fraud often depends on the type of fraud or scam you need to report.
 If you are not sure who to report to, the United States Department of Justice can connect you to the right agency.

 If you are a victim of fraud or a scam, even if you are embarrassed, it is best to report it so you can help bring awareness to the scam.